ptolmachev/Continuous_Control/README.md

 The QNetwork then evaluates this action given the state (So the networks accepts concatenated vector state-action and returns a single value).

 CODE OF THE ESSENCE OF THE ALGORITHM

-### Installation

-what packages are needed
-how to deploy your code

 ### Code organization
 The implementation is stored in the folder 'src', which includes: